Uniper says it sees Wilhelmshaven LNG terminal by 2023

-FRANKFURT, Nov 12 (Reuters) - German utility Uniper believes the planned Wilhelmshaven floating terminal for liquefied natural gas (LNG) can come on stream in the year 2023, its chief financial officer said in a call on Tuesday.
+FRANKFURT (Reuters) - German utility Uniper (UN01.DE) believes the planned Wilhelmshaven floating terminal for liquefied natural gas (LNG) can come on stream in the year 2023, its chief financial officer said in a call on Tuesday.

 Sascha Bibert, in a call with reporters on nine-month financial results, said that there is good demand for the gas and interest from suppliers of sea-borne gas into Germany.

-Uniper, which trades LNG and has LNG offtake commitments from U.S. producers, will be a facilitator of the 10 billion cubic metres regasification project, while various possible partners are interested in booking capacity or buying shares in a future terminal operator.
-(Reporting by Vera Eckert; Editing by Christoph Steitz)
+Uniper, which trades LNG and has LNG offtake commitments from U.S. producers, will be a facilitator of the 10 billion cubic meters regasification project, while various possible partners are interested in booking capacity or buying shares in a future terminal operator.